thecloudterminal01/learn-devops/containers/task-007-docker-run--metadata-and-network-and-attach-to-stdout/ReadMe.md

 [attach-to-stdinstdoutstderr--a](https://docs.docker.com/engine/reference/commandline/run/#attach-to-stdinstdoutstderr--a)

-Let's do an example of attaching to stdout
+Let's do an example of attaching to container's stdout

 ```bash